-Natascha is a new agent at Bookends Literary and a former editorial assistant for Simon & Schuster.
+Natascha is a new agent at Bookends Literary (she’s now at The Tobias Literary Agency) and a former editorial assistant for Simon & Schuster.
 She is open to submissions for picture books, middle grade, and young adult across multiple genres: contemporary, mysteries, thrillers, fantasy, historical fiction, and narrative non-fiction.
 She is looking for authors, illustrators, and author-illustrators.

 Thank you, Natascha, for your insightful answers.

 What was your favorite role during your days as an editorial assistant at Simon & Schuster?

 There were two things I loved about working at Simon & Schuster: reading the submissions to find that standout project, and working with the design team to come up with great covers.
 As an agent, I can still find that diamond in the rough, but I will miss coming up with cover concepts.

 Were there any manuscripts you helped acquire that you’re particularly proud of?

 Kit Frick’s See All the Stars (Summer 2018) is one I’m particularly proud of.
 Read it on submission and fell in love with it.
 I also had the opportunity to offer editorial notes.
 Kit is an amazingly talented writer who changed the whole manuscript with a few smart line changes.
 I’d love to find an author like her.

 Could you walk us through the acquisitions process—what stars had to align in order for S&S to select a manuscript for publication?

 Every book is different and sometimes, editors don’t follow the process.
 But in general, once an editor has a project they want to pursue, they take it to the editorial meeting.
 If the other editors agree (and sometimes they don’t), the editor takes it to acquisitions.
 I worked at two literary imprints, so quality of writing was a big factor.
 After that it came down to a host of factors: editorial taste, vision for the project, and market saturation.
 Publishing is subjective, and sometimes timing plays a part of that.